ChainAgnostic/varsig/README.md

 );
 ```

 The signature is then checked against the above fields, which passes since there's only a `role: "user"` entry.
-The application then goes onto continue to use the original JSON with the `role: "admin"` entry.
+The application then uses the original JSON with the `role: "admin"` entry.

 # 2 Safety

-Data that has already been parsed to an in-memory IPLD representation can be canonically encoded to a trivially: it has already been through a [parser / validator](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
+Data that has already been parsed to an in-memory IPLD representation can be canonically encoded trivially: it has already been through a [parser / validator](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

 Data purporting to conform to an IPLD encoding (such as [DAG-JSON](https://ipld.io/specs/codecs/dag-json/spec/)) MUST be validated prior to signature verification.
 This can be as simple as round-trip decoding/encoding the JSON and checking that the hash matches.
 A validation error MUST be signalled if it does not match.